Skip to main content

 Integration workflow

-Download the Ansible integration package and extract the contents of the ZIP archive to get the following files:
+Download the Ansible integration package to get the following files:

 • digicert_acme_cert_main.yml: Sample Ansible playbook script for getting certificates from Trust Lifecycle Manager.
 Update it with your custom values before requesting certificates.